 Lissa is frequently contacted for comment by the media and writes columns on topics ranging from personal health and wellbeing to social issues.
 Click here to view a selection of columns and articles.

-Since 2016 Lissa has been an invited member of the Australian Psychological Society Public Interest Advisory Group.
+She also prevoiusly served on the Australian Psychological Society Public Interest Advisory Group.

 She is fully registered with the Psychology Board of Australia, a member of the Australian Association for Cognitive and Behaviour Therapy, the Australian Psychological Society, the Australian Psychological Society College of Clinical Psychologists, and the Anxiety Practitioners Network.